SammyLearnsToCode/hello-world/README.md

 Hi Homo Sapiens!

-This is just.
-Just started to learn to code
+This is just the beginning of the end!Hahaha
 Will eventually become a skilled programmer!